The Aftermath of the Equifax Hack

 When you can once again breathe normally, consider freezing your credit report.
 A credit freeze is one of the most powerful weapons against identity theft.
 A credit freeze prevents anyone, including yourself, from accessing your credit report without the use of a special pin number to “thaw” the report.
-This helps to stop criminals from using your credit information to apply for a loan or credit cards.
+This helps to stop criminals from using your credit information to apply for a loan or credit card.

 There are three credit reporting companies in the US.
 When you freeze your credit at one of them, it won’t do any good unless you freeze the others as well.
 Equifax is currently offering everyone in the US the ability to freeze their credit report for free, but it’s important to know that the company won’t charge fees when you use the thawing option.
 The two other credit reporting companies, Experian and Transunion, are currently charging fees to both freeze and thaw credit reports, but it’s worth the small expense for more peace of mind.

 After freezing your credit, it is time to find out what personal information hackers may have stolen about you.
 While Equifax is making promises to inform every customer whose credit card information the breach affected, it may be weeks or more before you hear anything.
 You can speed up the process by checking online to learn if hackers may have your information.
 To handle the large volume of additional calls, the company set up a hotline at 1-866-447-7559.
 This hotline is open every day from 7 AM to 1 AM Eastern.